Who

 Sometimes I write essays, travel journals, fictions, or merely soliloquized gibberish.
 They consume more time than the tech posts, but compose the human part of mine.

-Oh and, if you enjoy reading my stories, please subscribe to my RSS feed to get recent updates.
+Oh and, if you enjoy reading my stories, please subscribe to my RSS feed to get latest updates.

 Outreach

-Not much people today maintain a personal site for blogging, nor do we anymore have efficient ways to reach their islets.
+Not much people today host a personal site for blogging, nor do we anymore have effective ways to reach their islets.
 Most sites carry invaluable thinkings of specific individuals, yet faded with time before uncovered by more visitors.

 Also, RSS is fantastic.
 I host a personal aggregator that streamlined a bunch of blogging feeds.
 The RSS output (not the feed of this site) is made publicly accessible, so you can subscribe and reach out to those excellent content producers.